 From a passenger's point of view the differences are not immediately obvious.
 What is more obvious is that the introduction of MV Hallaig to the route marked a significant increase in capacity.
 She can carry 23 cars (or two large HGVs) and up to 150 passengers.
 The ferry she displaced on the route, MV Loch Striven, could carry more passengers (203), but only 12 cars.
 As Raasay had a population of just 161 in 2011 (down from 194 a decade earlier) the increase in car-carrying capacity is much more important than the decrease in passenger-carrying capacity.

 MV Loch Striven had operated the route since 1999.
 At that time she had herself doubled the six car carrying capacity of her predecessor, MV Raasay.
 The 1999 arrival of the MV Loch Striven on the route also meant it was no longer necessary for drivers to reverse their vehicles onto the ferry.
 Where it still takes place this is always an enjoyable spectator sport, but it does little for the smooth or speedy loading of ferries.
 It goes without saying that MV Hallaig is double-ended, and you simply drive on, and then off at the other end.

-Accommodation on board MV Loch Striven includes a passenger lounge below the bridge and seating along both sides of the upper deck of the vessel.
-As the crossing takes around 20 minutes, many passengers prefer to remain in their vehicles.
+Passenger accommodation on board MV Hallaig is located along one side of the vehicle deck.
+A comfortable passenger lounge at car deck level runs for much of the length of the vessel and provides shelter in poor weather.
+Above this is an intermediate level offering seating that has overhead protection, while the upper deck provides outdoor seating, which is ideal for the sort of day on which the images on this page were taken.
+As the crossing takes around 25 minutes, many passengers prefer to remain in their vehicles.
 The service operates seven days per week, with around nine sailings each way six days per week, and two each way on a Sunday.
 For current timetable and fare information, and for bookings, visit CalMac's website.